-The Council's programme of capital investment for 2022/23 totalled £110.7m (£78m in 2021/22) and was funded from a range of sources.
+The Council's programme of capital investment for 2023/24 totalled £127.3m (£110.7m in 2022/23) and was funded from a range of sources.
 These sources of funding included grants, contributions from revenue resources, proceeds from asset sales, and prudential borrowing.

-An under spend of £30.1m is reported against the 2022/23 General Fund capital programme, consisting of £3.8m cost underspends and £26.3m re-phasing for various projects and programmes that are continuing into future years.
+An under spend of £64.9m is reported against the 2023/24 General Fund capital programme, consisting of £3.5m cost underspends and £61.4m re-phasing for various projects and programmes that are continuing into future years.

-Investment during 2022/23 on the General Fund totalled £47.9m and HRA £62.8m.
-Significant General Fund investment included a further £9.6m towards the construction of the new Platinum Jubilee Leisure Centre in West Drayton, due to be completed in 2024/25.
-A further £3.4m has been contributed towards several expansion projects to increase provision for pupils with special educational needs (SEND).
-There was also significant spend on highways infrastructure and street lighting, and the extension of Uxbridge mortuary which was completed in 2023.
+Investment during 2023/24 on the General Fund totalled £66.1m and HRA £61.2m.
+Significant General Fund investment included a further £6.2m towards the construction of the new Platinum Jubilee Leisure Centre in West Drayton, due to be completed in 2025/26.
+A further £6.3m on towards installing solar panels on four council buildings.
+A further £8.6m has been contributed towards several expansion projects to increase provision for pupils with special educational needs (SEND).
+There was also significant spend of £8.01m highways infrastructure and street lighting.

-In 2022/23, new affordable housing construction within the HRA was completed at a five unit development at Moorfield Road, Cowley and six unit development at Nelson Road, Uxbridge.
-Works commenced on site for the redevelopment of the former Maple and Poplar day centre in Hayes to provide 34 modern homes.
-A further £28.1m was invested in acquisitions of numerous properties to increase the number of available Council housing stock, and £16.0m in improvements to the existing council housing stock.
+In 2023/24, new affordable housing construction within the HRA was continued at the redevelopment of the former Maple and Poplar Day centre in Hayes to provide 34 modern homes.
+A further £9.7m was invested in the Hayes Estate Regeneration schemes.
+A further £17.7m was invested in acquisitions of numerous properties to increase the number of available Council housing stock, and £23.6m in improvements to the existing council housing stock.